If It's Tuesday, This Must Be Belgium: Plot

-Suzanne Pleshette plays Samantha Perkins, on vacation to contemplate whether to marry her fiancé, she resists Charlie’s seductive charm, reluctant to become another conquest.
+Suzanne Pleshette plays Samantha Perkins, on vacation to contemplate whether to marry her fiancé, who resists Charlie’s seductive charm, reluctant to become another conquest.

-Ian McShane plays Charlie Cartwright, amorous English tour guide, taking groups of Americans on whirlwind 9-countries-in-18-days sightseeing tours.
+Ian McShane plays Charlie Cartwright, an amorous English tour guide, who takes groups of Americans on whirlwind 9-countries-in-18-days sightseeing tours.

 Mildred Natwick plays Jenny Grant, a middle-aged American tourist.

 Murray Hamilton plays Fred Ferguson, who constantly complains to his wife Edna that the tour is an ordeal and he is eager to get home.

 Sandy Baron plays John Marino, who jumps out of a Venetian window into a canal when distant relatives want to fix him up with a plump, plain cousin.

 Michael Constantine plays Jack Harmon, revisiting World War II sites where he fought, whose fantasies are shattered when his old flame is still attractive, but a grandmother with a family.

 Norman Fell plays as Harve Blakely, whose wife, Irma Blakely, disappears on a Japanese tour bus she mistakenly boards when separated from her group.

-Peggy Cass plays Edna Ferguson, who along with her husband, take daughter Shelly on the trip to separate her from an undesirable boyfriend.
+Peggy Cass plays Edna Ferguson, who, along with her husband, takes her daughter Shelly on the trip to separate her from an undesirable boyfriend.

 Marty Ingels plays Bert Greenfield, who sneaks pictures of intimate angles of voluptuous women, pretending to buddies back home that he is “scoring” with them.

 Charlie Cartwright, an amorous English tour guide, takes groups of Americans on whirlwind nine-countries-in-18-days sightseeing tours of Europe.
 Having overslept with his newest conquest, he is late meeting tour #225, finding a resentful group eager to start.

 Samantha Perkins, one of those tourists, is on vacation to contemplate whether to marry her fiancé, George.
 In London, Charlie begins a campaign to charm and seduce the gorgeous Samantha, who considers him frivolous and conniving, reluctant to become just another conquest.
-Despite verbal sparring, they become mutually attracted, and erstwhile confirmed bachelor Charlie proposes marriage.
-Samantha ultimately decides neither to settle for unexciting George, who turns up unexpectedly, nor the charismatic Charlie, unsuitable husband material.
+Despite verbal sparring, they become mutually attracted, and the confirmed bachelor Charlie proposes marriage.
+Samantha ultimately decides to settle for neither the unexciting George, who turns up unexpectedly, nor the charismatic Charlie, who is unsuitable husband material.

 Fred and Edna Ferguson take their daughter Shelly on the trip to separate her from an undesirable boyfriend with whom she is getting sexually involved.
 In Amsterdam, Shelly meets an activist American college student who follows her around different tour locations, where they sneak off on his motorcycle to spend time together sightseeing through counterculture eyes.

 Also in Amsterdam, Irma Blakely disappears on a Japanese tour bus she mistakenly boards when separated from her group.
 Multiple attempts must be made before the two tours overlap to restore her to her husband, Harve.
-Although Harve pines for Irma during the whole trip and must be coaxed into joining the group at a nightclub; when Irma finally reappears in Rome, she finds him onstage dancing with burlesque dancers and mistakenly believes he has been partying in her absence.
+Although Harve pines for Irma during the whole trip and must be coaxed into joining the group at a nightclub, when Irma finally reappears in Rome, she finds him onstage dancing with burlesque dancers and mistakenly believes he has been partying in her absence.
 Irma declares they will go to Japan next year, since she has made many friends on her improvised tour.